informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 github issue: #425

 **Kind**: inner property of [<code>delete</code>](#ERMrest.Reference+delete)
-<a name="ERMrest.Reference+deleteBatchAssociationRef"></a>
+<a name="ERMrest.Reference+deleteBatchAssociationTuples"></a>

-#### reference.deleteBatchAssociationRef(mainTuple, tuples) ⇒ <code>Object</code>
+#### reference.deleteBatchAssociationTuples(mainTuple, tuples) ⇒ <code>Object</code>
-If the current reference is derived from an association related table, this function will delete the set of tuples included and return a set of success responses and a set of errors for the corresponding delete actions for the provided entity set from the corresponding association table denoted by the list of tuples.
+If the current reference is derived from an association related table and filtered, this function will delete the set of tuples included and return a set of success responses and a set of errors for the corresponding delete actions for the provided entity set from the corresponding association table denoted by the list of tuples.

 For example, assume
 Table1(K1,C1) <- AssociationTable(FK1, FK2) -> Table2(K2,C2)